2600hz/kazoo/applications/crossbar/doc/tasks.md

 ##### Task is not running

-A task that was not yet started or that hsa already finished cannot be stopped.
+A task that was not yet started or that has already finished cannot be stopped.

 ```json
 {